BlockstreamResearch/bip-frost-dkg/README.md

 This property is leveraged to offer a backup and recovery functionality:
 ChillDKG outputs a string called *recovery data* which is the concatenation of the transcript `eq_input` and the success certificate `cert`.
-The recovery data, together with the seed, can be used by any participant to recover the full output of the DKG session, e.g., after the loss of a participant device.
+The recovery data, which is the same for every participant, can be used by any participant together with the seed to recover the full output of the DKG session.

-Since the recovery data is the same for all participants, if a participant loses the backup of the recovery data of the DKG session, they can request it from any other participants or the coordinator.
-Moreover, since the transcript contains secret shares only in encrypted form, it can in principle be stored with a third-party backup provider.

 Crucially, the recovery data carries proof that the DKG session took place: any recovering participant can re-derive their host key pair from the seed,